marcus-crane/october/README.md

 For now, I just use the Readwise functionality the most.

-## Early access

-While the first release is published, and visually it's fairly polished, the codebase is a bit messier than I'd like.

-To reflect that, I haven't published v1.0.0 just yet but it's good enough to use (and I do use it regularly) so feel free to file any issues you run into.

-You can track the progress towards v1.0.0 [here](https://github.com/marcus-crane/october/milestone/1).

 ## Installation

 For now, the installation process is pretty barebones.
 You can find a range of releases under the [releases](https://github.com/marcus-crane/october/releases) tab.